 A job description is a document created by an employer that clearly states the essential candidate requirements, an outline of the main duties, job responsibilities, and skills required to perform a specific job role.

-It usually also includes the job title and to whom the person holding that job will have to report.
+It usually also includes the job title and to who the person holding that position will have to report to.

 Our gradually growing job description directory contains job description examples covering popular roles.

 We have examples of job descriptions you can quickly get a great overview on what may be included in your own Job specifications, and then modify them to suit your unique business requirements.

 The majority of the examples we cover are for roles Diverse Employment regularly recruit for or have a specialism in.
 Starting with one of these example job descriptions will make sure you do not miss any of the key requirements for a role, giving candidates a better understanding of whats involved in the role.